ncoghlan/misc/notes/pep_ideas/async_programming.rst

 PEP 342 and PEP 380, as well as aligning with the API for the OS level parallel execution techniques supported by the ``concurrent.futures`` standard library module added in PEP 3148.
-I've occasionally spoken of the changes to Python's generators over the years as "a way to make writing Twisted code less painful", and see the new PEP as a natural continuation of that effort.
+I've occasionally spoken of the changes to Python's generators over the years as a way to make writing Twisted code less painful, and see the new PEP as a natural continuation of that effort.